qiuchili/CSEU-Bench/README.md

-# CDI-Bench: Multi-faceted LLM Evaluation on Chinese Speech Emotional Understanding with Pyscho-linguistic Labels
+# CSEU-Bench: Multi-faceted LLM Evaluation on Chinese Speech Emotional Understanding with Pyscho-linguistic Labels

 **In compliance with data anonymization and GDPR policy, this repository only contains code for evaluating LLMs on a sample dataset for the moment.
 The full dataset will be released upon official acceptance of the paper**